ei-grad/usb-hid-brightness/README.md

 # USB HID Brightness Controller

-This is a simple utility to control the brightness of USB and Thunderbolt monitors providing HID BRIGHTNESS interface over USB like LG UltraFine 5K.
-It is written in C using the libusb library.
+This utility enables brightness control for USB and Thunderbolt monitors that support the HID BRIGHTNESS interface, such as the LG UltraFine 5K.
+It is written in C and utilizes the libusb library.

 ## Prerequisites